 Intimate care is defined as any care which involves washing, touching or carrying out an intimate procedure that most children carry out for themselves, but which some are unable to do.

+Examples include:

+- -support with dressing and undressing (underwear),

+- changing nappies,

-Examples include support with dressing and undressing (underwear), changing pappies, helping someone use the toilet or washing intimate parts of the
+- helping someone use the toilet or

-(underwear), changing nappies, helping someone use the toilet or washing intimate parts of the body.
+- washing intimate parts of the body-

 SEND pupils may be unable to meet their own care needs for a variety of reasons and will require regular support.